guanguanboy/MambaLLVE/README.md

-# Binarized Low-light Raw Video Enhancement
+# MambaLLVE:Low-light Video Enhancement with Mamba-based Locality Relationship Modeling

 This repository contains the official implementation of the following paper:

-> Gengchen Zhang, [Yulun Zhang](https://yulunzhang.com/), [Xin Yuan](https://en.westlake.edu.cn/faculty/xin-yuan.html) and [Ying Fu](https://ying-fu.github.io/index.html).
-"Binarized Low-light Raw Video Enhancement", In *CVPR*, 2024.

 ## 🎥 Demo